FabriconDev/FabriconArchitecture/Basics/README.md

 # Fabricon: The Basics

-The document covers the concepts shared between various Fabricon patterns.

-## 1. Getting started with Microsoft Fabric

 Microsoft Fabric is fairly new platform and we are seeing new features being added every few weeks.
-This also means that there are a lot of gaps that engineers will need to work around to make their solutions work.
+As with any new platform, there are feature gaps that engineers will need to work around to make their solutions work.

+## Getting started with Microsoft Fabric

 If you are new to Microsoft Fabric then it is important to understand the platform and what is offers.
 You can start with any of the following resources: